shadownet-irc/Website/site/help/cmode.md

      +S     - SSL only channel.
 Only clients connected via SSL may join.

+     +N     - Roleplay channel.
+Allows use of the special roleplay commands.
+              See roleplay help page for more information.

 ### WITH PARAMETERS:

      +f     - Forward.
 Forwards users who cannot join because of +i,